wonderbird/kdb-webapp/README.md

 ## Running Locally

-To run this application on your local computer:
+To run this application on your local computer

 ```bash
 npm install